 I’m sure you will agree with this: your life will change after giving birth.
 But, do you know the changes that will happen?
 Let’s start with an example.
 Say, before you got pregnant, you were planning on how you can advance your education to either get a promotion or get your first dream job.
 When the baby is on the way, all these will change, and you will start to focus on the baby.
-Your life priorities in life will be centered around your baby.
+Your life priorities in life will be centred around your baby.
 That is just a glimpse of how a newborn will change your life.
 In this article, we will focus on more changes that will happen when you get a newborn.
 Read on to know the changes.

 1. Priorities change